 Funds for the Matching Grants Research Program are designated for two programs:

 - The Open Call; and,

-- The SBIR/STTIR program Phase II Industry External Investment Program.
+- The SBIR/STTR program Phase II Industry External Investment Program.
 SBIR, or Small Business Innovation Research, is government funding targeted explicitly for small businesses for research of any type.
 STTR, or Small Business Technology Transfer Program, is also government funding, but to be eligible, a small business must team up with a federal lab or a university/college.

 The Open Call requires that for every dollar of Corridor matching funds, a corporation provide up to $3, depending on its size and available funding.
 Award sizes typically range from $10,000 to $150,000.

 For specific information about the Florida High Tech Corridor Council’s Matching Grants Research Program, contact the program director at any of the Corridor universities: